schipeltaper/veganexplainer/index.md

 **Here is a simple overview of what we've discussed thus far.
 The 5 slices, that you should vary within each slice and how to get enough iodine, calcium and iron**

-**With all this in mind, let's take a look at the nutrients you should look out for when you stop eating animal products (according to our research).
+**With all this in mind, let's take a look at the nutrients our sources say you should look out for when you stop eating animal products.
 It might seem like a lot, but don't get discouraged just yet!
 Here's the good news: if you follow the guidelines we've covered so far, you'll be getting sufficient amounts of all these nutrients in green.**

-**If you are thinking of a nutrient that you think we should have mentioned, please look up what contains that nutrient and see if you can easily get sufficient amounts through following the vegan plate.
+**If you are thinking of an essential nutrient that you think we should have mentioned, please look up what contains that nutrient and see if you can easily get sufficient amounts through following the vegan plate.
 We're willing to bet you can!
 In any case please share your findings in the comments!**

 - Protein * + -
 - Iron * +